tiago-a-ribeiro/whisper-tiktok-ndjson-to-csv/README.md

 # whisper-tiktok-ndjson-to-csv

-"This script is designed to convert NDJSON files of TikTok audio datasets, which have been analyzed using Whisper and downloaded from 4Cat, into CSV files.
+This script is designed to convert NDJSON files of TikTok audio datasets, which have been analyzed using Whisper and downloaded from 4Cat, into CSV files.

 ## Instructions